-- Fibre network segments always require two fibre cables: one for transmitting data, and one for receiving. - Each end of a fibre cable is fitted with a plug that can be inserted into a network adapter, hub, or switch. - In the North America, most cables use a square SC connector (Subscriber Connector or Standard Connector) that slides and locks into place when inserted into a node or connected to another fibre cable, - Europeans use a round ST connector (Straight Tip) instead.
+- Fibre network segments always require two fibre cables: one for transmitting data, and one for receiving. - Each end of a fibre cable is fitted with a plug that can be inserted into a network adapter, hub, or switch. - In the North America, most cables use a square SC connector (Subscriber Connector or Standard Connector) that slides and locks into place when inserted into a node or connected to another fibre cable, connector (Straight Tip) instead.